Blood Flow Restriction

 History of Blood Flow Restriction

 Blood flow restriction therapy is a treatment that has been studied and proven effective, and has been becoming much more popular in the US since 2011.
-BFRT has been utilized in professional sports, collegiate sports, the department of defense, etc. In 2018, blood flow restriction therapy was added to the scope of practice for physical therapists.
-Specific training is provided to physical therapists and physical therapist assistants to become certified in the application of BFRT to patients.
+Blood flow restriction has been utilized in professional sports, collegiate sports, the department of defense, etc. In 2018, blood flow restriction therapy was added to the scope of practice for physical and occupational therapists.
+Specific training is provided to physical therapists, occupational therapists, and physical therapist assistants to become certified in the application of blood flow restriction to patients.

 How is Blood Flow Restriction Performed?

 As a patient, here is what you can expect if blood flow restriction is part of your plan of care.
 A cuff (tourniquet) will be applied to either your arm or leg, or both.
 Because a positive systemic (whole body) effect takes place, an arm cuff may be utilized for a lower extremity injury, or vice versa.
 A doppler will be placed on the limb in order to find a pulse.
 The cuff will then be inflated until the pulse is no longer heard via doppler (loss of pressure), and then the cuff will be deflated again.
 Low intensity exercises, or rest, will be completed at a percentage of the loss of pressure value.
 Blood flow restriction therapy will be utilized in combination with traditional treatment strategies in order to provide our patients with the greatest benefits.
 By using low intensity resistance and sub-max levels, blood flow restriction therapy is safe and effective for a multitude of diagnoses from those who are placed on bed rest to those who are cleared for high performance exercise. blood flow restriction can be safely used on patients of any age.